-A curriculum which offers basic and practical course instruction that prepares students for management career opportunities in business and industry.
-This program offers current entry level or middle managers the opportunity to further develop their managerial skills for present position or career advancement.
-Students completing the prescribed two-year curriculum may be granted an Associate in Applied Science Degree in Management.
+This A.A.S. degree program offers basic and practical course instruction preparing students for management career opportunities in business and industry.
+The program offers current entry level or middle managers the opportunity to further develop their managerial skills for present position or career advancement.